I found myself within a dark woods

 As we allowed these questions to unfurl, giving them space to breathe and come to life, all the trappings we had felt confined by started to give way.
 Our life began a slow unraveling, opening the door for us to blaze our trail.

-We have chosen to take this leap, together, for the love of our family and it's deepest well-being.
+We have chosen to take this leap, together, for the love of our family and its deepest well-being.
 I, so that I may find peace in my soul.
-If my final day were to come tomorrow, I would not be satisfied with having lived in the box that was given to me -- or even only partially in it.
+If my final day were to come tomorrow, I would not be satisfied with having lived in the box that was given to me -- or even only part in it.
 I want to blow the whole fucking box to bits.
 I need to know what happens when I do that.